invinoveritas

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with parameter agent_id described as 'Your agent identifier'.
-The tool description does not add any extra meaning about the parameter, so baseline 3 is appropriate.
+The input schema covers the only parameter (agent_id) with a description 'Your agent identifier'.
+The tool description does not add additional meaning or constraints beyond what the schema provides, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.